 What’s the best thing about a Monday holiday?
 Not having set an alarm on Sunday night!
 If suitable for your venue and service style, why not throw a party on Sunday night?

-Rearrange some tables to make room for a dance floor, hire a DJ (or just queue up some great music), and turn your restaurant into a nightclub for one night only!
-Offer drink specials to keep your guests feeling festive.
+Rearrange some tables to make room for a dance floor, hire a DJ (or just queue up some great music), and turn your restaurant into a local hotspot for one night only!
+Offer drink specials and a snack menu to keep your guests feeling festive.

-If turning your restaurant into a club doesn’t match its vibe, make music part of your Labor Day promotion in other ways.
+You can make music part of your Labor Day promotion in other ways as well.
 For example, you could invite a jazz band or pianist to accompany your brunch or dinner service.

 If you plan on offering live music, encourage customers to make reservations so that you can know how many guests you’ll need to accommodate.